 Updated October 5, 2020

-Much like the common advice given to humans, it’s important to regularly check the health of rabbits with a routine physical examination rather than waiting until a rabbit is showing signs of distress or illness.
+Much like the common advice given to humans, it’s important to regularly check the health of Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. with a routine physical examination rather than waiting until a Unless explicitly mentioned, we are referring to domesticated rabbit breeds, not wild rabbits, who may have unique needs not covered by this resource. is showing signs of distress or illness.
 Not only will this help you get to know what all aspects of a healthy rabbit look and feel like, but familiarizing a rabbit with human handling might help them stay more calm in stressful situations, which is particularly important for rabbits as stress can be highly dangerous to them.
 Be prepared to check them over at least every six to eight weeks*!
 Rabbits who spend time outdoors, especially during fly season, will need more regular checks to prevent dangerous issues like flystrike.
 For more information on why regular health examinations are important, check out our resource here.

 Due to rabbits’ fur and many individuals’ aversion to handling, rabbits require close examination to reveal potential ailments and injuries that you may not notice through a cursory observation.
 As a survival instinct, rabbits are also generally quite adept at masking pain or distress until the symptoms prevent them from hiding it.
 By paying regular attention to all your rabbit residents, you may see some subtle cues in the event that something is amiss.